-In no particular order, here are 10 extraordinary gardens you can’t miss during Garden Walk Buffalo (July 24 & 25).
+In no particular order, here are 10 extraordinary gardens you can’t miss during Garden Walk Buffalo held annually the last weekend of July.
 There are 400+ gardens on the tour this year, not a bad one among them.
 In my mind, these are some standouts – out of dozens and dozens of standouts.
 If you go on the tour, make sure you hit up gardens NOT in the densely populated areas of the map.
 Good gardens are all over.

 Eight Paths Garden – You’ll have to pick up the Garden Walk Buffalo map to find out the exact address of this garden.
 Mike, the gardener, is a Garden Walk Buffalo volunteer and a great advocate of the Walk.

 84 Sixteenth Street